virtiqa/freescout/README.md

   * Following a conversation.
   * Auto reply.
   * Internal notes.
+  * Automatic refreshing of the conversations list without the need to reload the page.
   * Pasting screenshots from the clipboard into the reply area.
   * Configuring notifications on a per user basis.
   * Open tracking.